 - Drink water: Water is great for boosting your overall health, including lubricating your eyes.
 You can get a motivational bottle or use a water tracking app or smart water bottle to keep your water intake high, especially during the warmer months!

 - Eat a healthy diet: Incorporating fruits and vegetables into your diet is a great way to keep your eyes—and whole body—healthy.
-Look for foods that contain NIH — National Eye Institute “Keep Your Eyes Healthy” View Source and American Optometric Association “Vitamin A beneficial for eyes, just not for preventing myopia” View Source , such as leafy greens, fatty fish (like tuna and salmon), carrots, tomatoes, and beef liver.
+Look for foods that contain omega-3 fatty acids NIH — National Eye Institute “Keep Your Eyes Healthy” View Source and vitamin A American Optometric Association “Vitamin A beneficial for eyes, just not for preventing myopia” View Source , such as leafy greens, fatty fish (like tuna and salmon), carrots, tomatoes, and beef liver.

 - Stay active: Whether it’s a daily run or just simply walking the dog every day, make an effort to keep your body moving.
 This lowers your risk of vision problems or eye diseases caused by various health conditions.

 - Quit smoking: Smoking impacts your whole body—including your eyes.
-When compared to non-smokers, heavy smokers are New York State Department of Health “Smoking Can Lead to Vision Loss or Blindness” View Source to develop age-related macular degeneration and cataracts.
+When compared to non-smokers, heavy smokers are three times more likely New York State Department of Health “Smoking Can Lead to Vision Loss or Blindness” View Source to develop age-related macular degeneration and cataracts.

 - Practice safe contact lens wearing habits: Be sure to always wash your hands before touching your eyes or contacts to avoid infection.
 Read the instructions and replace your contacts regularly according to the recommendations.